jotham/silverstripe-dataobject-preview/README.md

-# Silverstripe 3.1 DataObject Side-by-side Preview
+# SilverStripe 3.1 DataObject Preview

-Activates (most) of the new Silverstripe 3.1 Side-by-side Preview functionality for use with DataObjects.
+Activates (most) of the new Silverstripe 3.1 side-by-side preview functionality for use with DataObjects.

 - http://doc.silverstripe.org/framework/en/reference/preview.